What is an operating system and how operating system works?

 - User Interface

-Hopefully, after reading this article you have got a detailed idea about how operating system works and the importance of operating system.
+Hopefully, after reading this article you have got a detailed idea about how operating system works with hardware and the importance of operating system.
 Apart from this, Esports education–a career, it’s part of Education, if you want to know more about it, then take a glance!